Ecommerce personalization: Strategies + examples for 2025

 All these variables and parameters might seem overwhelming at a glance.
 You might think that one needs extensive knowledge about machine learning and AI to develop these strategies.
 Well, this holds true when you consider creating an in-house team.

-Importance of a personalized shopping experience for your customers
+What is the importance of a personalized shopping experience for your customers?

 A personalized shopping experience is critical for your brand and even more for your customers.
 Non-personalized websites are less adept at converting and retaining customers.
 In fact, 80% of customers are more likely to purchase from a brand that offers them personalized experiences.